Economic history of the Philippines: Overview of the global economic crisis

 The 2008 global economic crisis started upon the bursting of the United States housing bubble, which was followed by bankruptcies, bailouts, foreclosures, and takeovers of financial institutions by national governments.
 During a period of housing and credit booms, banks encouraged lending to home owners by a considerably high amount without appropriate level of transparency and financial supervision.
 As interest rates rose in mid-2007, housing prices dropped extensively, and all institutions that borrowed and invested found themselves suffering significant losses.
 Financial institutions, insurance companies, and investment houses either declared bankruptcy or had to be rescued financially.
 Economies worldwide slowed during this period and entered recession.

 The crisis, initially financial in nature, took on a full-blown economic and global scale affecting every country, both industrialized and developing.

 The Philippine situation before the crisis

 The Philippines has long had long-term structural problems that interfere with sustainable economic development.
 The country has been dominated by a sequence of growth spurts, brief and mediocre, followed by sharp to very-sharp, severe, and extended downturns—a cycle that came to be known as the boom-bust cycle.
 As such, economic growth record of the country has been disappointing in comparison with its East Asian counterparts in terms of per capita GDP.
-In addition, in 2007, an absolute poverty incidence of 13.2 percent—higher than Indonesia's 7.7 and Vietnam's 8.4 percent—was recorded, illustrating the unequal distribution of wealth that inhibits growth and development for the Philippines.
+In addition, in 2007, an absolute poverty incidence of 13.2 percent—higher than Indonesia's 7.7 and Vietnam's 8.4 percent—was recorded, illustrating the unequal distribution of wealth and corruption that inhibits the growth and development of the Philippines.